jorbDehmel/oak/README.md

 No line of `Oak` should be longer than 64 standard-width chars wide.
 Since newlines are erased by the lexer, one can be inserted at any point without disturbing syntax.

-Global variables should not be used (and indeed will be removed in a future `Oak` update).
+Global variables are illegal.
+Anything achieved by globals can be done better by passing arguments.

 All `Oak` should be as minimalist as possible, and should be split into as many files as it makes sense to do.